 Want to make bread but you don’t have an oven?
 Or you do have one but you’d rather make scrambled eggs or cakes with your remaining eggs?
-Try out this easy recipe that’s so simple to do you might even buy a bigger pot to make a lot more batches.
+Try out this easy No oven no egg Bread recipe that’s so simple to do you might even buy a bigger pot to make a lot more batches.
 This no oven no egg bread recipe only needs 7 ingredients you can find at home, a pan, and stove and you’re ready to go!

 How did baking start in the Philippines?

-The idea o baking started a thousand years ago, introduced by European traders, colonizers, and explorers.
+Before talking about the No oven no egg Bread, lets talk about the idea of baking started a thousand years ago, introduced by European traders, colonizers, and explorers.
 The art of baking started from Europe in the 17thcentury where cakes, pies and other pastries were beginning to be made.
 Which slowly crept to other countries through trade and culture.